Why do I have to send an email when my child is absent?

 How do I check my student out of school?

 Refer to the “Appointments” Section on this webpage; there is also information provided in the “Auto reply” to all email messages.

 My child was marked absent when they were only tardy.
 Can you change that?

 Yes.
 A student must be present for 90% of the class period to be counted present.
-For example, a 4PM checkout still needs a doctor’s note the next day in order for the absence to not count towards their attendance and exemptions.
+For example, a 4 PM checkout still needs a doctor’s note the next day to be posted as “excused”.
+This absence will not count against their attendance or exemptions.